 Think about what you love most about being an agent.
-Maybe you do love creating copy for your listings and would be heartbroken to give that up.
-Assuming you’re good at it, don’t delegate it.
+Maybe you do love writing copy for your listings, and you’d be heartbroken to give that up.
+If you’re good at it, don’t delegate it.
 We all want to love what we do, and you should, too.

 Also think about what has, so far, brought in the money.
-No one knows the market demographics as well as you?
-You’re a Zillow junkie driven to sift websites and the MLS, giving you invaluable knowledge that helps sell more real estate?
+No one knows market demographics as well as you?
+You’re a Zillow junkie who enjoys sifting websites and the MLS, gaining invaluable knowledge that helps you sell more real estate?
 Great!
 If it’s working for you, don’t delegate it.

-Never release complete control of anything that might backfire and land you in legal trouble.
-You should maintain oversight of anything related to contracts, negotiation, disclosure, or anything requiring licensure.
-Delegating anything in these categories can tank your business and kill your financial dreams, so be vigilant in your oversight of anything you choose to entrust in these categories.
+But make sure you never relinquish complete control of anything that might backfire and land you in legal trouble.
+You should maintain control over anything related to contracts, negotiation, disclosure, or anything requiring licensure.
+Delegating anything in these categories to the wrong person can tank your business and kill your financial dreams, so be vigilant in your oversight of anything you choose to entrust in these categories.

 Now that you’ve determined what not to delegate, let’s look at what you should:

 Marketing tasks are the most effective to delegate.
-You’ll get the best ROI by assigning tasks that generate leads.
+Obviously, you’ll get the best ROI by assigning tasks that generate leads.

 Here are some ideas: